jugnuagrawal/mcrud/README.md

 ## APIs

 - count : get count of records with filter
-- get : get records with filter, pagination and sorting
+- get : get records with filter, select, pagination and sorting
 - post : create one or many record with custom ID generation
 - put : update one or many record with filter
 - delete : delete one or many record with filter